GINO-Q: Learning an Asymptotically Optimal Index Policy for Restless Multi-armed Bandits: Experiments

 In this section, we showcase the performance of GINO-Q learning by evaluating it across three distinct RMAB problems.
 For each problem, we explore various settings characterized by different pairs of $(M,N)$ values, where $M$ is the number of arms, and $N$ denotes the number of arms to be activated at each time.

-Baseline algorithms include DQN \cite{mnih2015human}, WIBQ \cite{avrachenkov2022whittle}, and Neurwin \cite{nakhleh2021neurwin}.
-Among these, DQN treat the entire RMAB as a single MDP.
-Under this perspective, the state space grows exponentially in $M$, and the number of valid actions is $M\choose N$.
+The baseline algorithms include the conventional reinforcement learning method DQN \cite{mnih2015human}, as well as recently developed Whittle-index-based approaches: WIBQ \cite{avrachenkov2022whittle} and Neurwin \cite{nakhleh2021neurwin}.
+Among these, DQN models the entire RMAB as a single MDP.
+Under this formulation, the state space grows exponentially in $M$, and the number of valid actions is $M\choose N$.
 As $M$ increases, the RMAB rapidly becomes an MDP with large discrete state and action spaces, a scenario that DQN struggles to handle.
 Therefore, we only evaluate DQN in small-scale problems.
-On the other hand, WIBQ and Neurwin are state-of-the-art algorithms specifically designed for RMABs, with a focus on learning the Whittle index.
+On the other hand, WIBQ and Neurwin are state-of-the-art algorithms specifically designed for RMABs, with a focus on learning the Whittle index policy.
 They serve as our primary baselines for comparison.
-Additional details of the experiments can be found in the supplementary appendix.
+Additional details of the experiments can be found in the appendix.